The Oath (The Americans): Plot

 Sanford Prince (Tim Hopper) tells KGB agent Elizabeth Jennings (Keri Russell) that he has recruited an Air Force colonel named Lyle Rennhull who will give the Soviets important information on the SDI project for $50,000.
-Elizabeth brings this new information to her husband Philip (Matthew Rhys), who is wary, citing Prince's gambling addiction.
-Elizabeth believes Sanford is delivering them the "highest source" within the Reagan administration, while Philip believes it could be a trap.
+Elizabeth brings this information to her husband Philip (Matthew Rhys), who is wary, citing Prince's gambling addiction.
+Elizabeth believes Prince is delivering them the "highest source" within the Reagan administration, while Philip believes it could be a trap.

 Elizabeth receives material from Prince at a dead drop, containing schematics for the U.S. missile defense system.
-She meets Claudia (Margo Martindale) who believes that the Americans wouldn't hand over such important information just as a trap, telling Elizabeth that she believes the Colonel is real and a meeting with him has been set.
+She meets Claudia (Margo Martindale) who believes that the Americans would not deliver such important information as a trap, telling Elizabeth that she believes the Colonel is real and that a meeting with him has been set.
 Elizabeth has grown tired of Claudia as their handler and tells Philip that she wants her to be reassigned.
-Philip resolves to convince FBI employee Martha (Alison Wright) to plant a bug in Gaad's office to see if the FBI are planning anything.
-Later, while at dinner, Philip (disguised as FBI counterintelligence agent Clark) proposes to Martha, who happily accepts.
+Philip (posing as an FBI counterintelligence agent named Clark Westerfeld) proposes to FBI employee Martha (Alison Wright) over dinner and she happily accepts.

 Nina's (Annet Mahendru) suspicions about Stan Beeman (Noah Emmerich) grow and she accuses him of murdering Vlad, which he strongly denies.
 Philip asks Martha to plant a listening device in Gaad's office and she agrees.
-Viola Johnson (Tonye Patano), who planted the bugged clock in Weinberger's study, has been feeling increasingly guilty, and eventually confesses to the FBI.
-She tells Stan and Gaad what happened, and they surmise that Viola was threatened by the same couple who kidnapped Patterson.
-Viola agrees to speak to a sketch artist.
+Viola Johnson (Tonye Patano), who planted the bugged clock in Weinberger's study in a previous episode, feels increasingly guilty and confesses to Beeman and Gaad.
+They surmise that Viola was threatened by the same couple who kidnapped Patterson and Viola meets with a sketch artist.
 The FBI discover the bug in Weinberger's study and decide to leave it there now that they know the Russians are listening.

-After planting the bug, Martha confronts Philip about their relationship, complaining that they have to keep it secret.
+After planting the bug, Martha confronts Philip about their relationship, complaining about having to keep it secret.
 Philip agrees that she can tell her parents about the marriage and Martha tells him she wants to get married over the weekend.
-Philip and Elizabeth listen in on the bug in Gaad's office, where they hear no mention of a trap.
-Sanford is arrested one night for failing to pay his child support.
-Elizabeth fears this has something to do with the meeting with the Colonel.
-At Philip (assuming the identity of Clark Westerfeld) and Martha's wedding ceremony, Elizabeth attends as "Clark's sister" and Claudia attends as his mother.
-Elizabeth asks Philip if their relationship would be different if they had had a wedding ceremony and taken vows, and Philip says he doesn't know.
+Philip and Elizabeth listen in on the bug in Gaad's office but hear no mention of a trap.
+Prince is arrested for failing to pay child support; Elizabeth fears this has something to do with the meeting with the Colonel.
+Elizabeth attends the wedding ceremony pretending to be Clark's sister while Claudia poses as his mother.
+Elizabeth asks Philip if their relationship would have been different if they taken wedding vows, and Philip says he does not know.

 Viola's time with the sketch artist results in the FBI looking for a white couple in their 30s or 40s.
-Nina, who has grown increasingly tired of Stan's lies, confesses to Arkady about spying for the U.S. and volunteers to become a re-doubled agent.
+Nina, who has grown increasingly tired of Stan's lies, confesses to Arkady about spying for the U.S.